Creative Writing 101: Everything You Need to Know

 2. Its narrative structure is designed to engage readers

 Fiction and nonfiction share an important unifying core: that of narrative structure.
 Both use the principles of storytelling to express events, realizations, or complicated plots and subplots.
-Regardless of what happens in each narrative, the opening, ending, and in-between sections of a piece of writing need to be tightly structured for cohesion and coherence.
+Regardless of what happens in each narrative, the opening, ending, and rising action sections of a piece of writing need to be tightly structured for cohesion and coherence.

 A personal essay that does this well is Lilly Dancyger’s essay “Don’t Use My Family For Your True Crime Stories''.
 Instead of a chronological retelling of her cousin’s murder and her own subsequent grief and aversion to true crime writing, Dancyger opens by introducing the fact of the murder, then briefly visits the present to explain her current feelings, before returning to the past to narrate how she and her family heard of Sabina’s murder.
 This structure allows the reader to empathize by mirroring the shock of death: being taken by surprise is followed by a need for facts and explanations.